 Overall, Scoblete’s writing about the basic structure of roulette is useful as he approaches the task of penning gambling prose in a casual, conversational tone.
 For beginners looking to learn the basics of the game, the first few chapters of this roulette strategy book offer a reasonable entry point, but be sure to stop reading as soon as the word “system” is mentioned.

 Marten Jensen, the so-called “Doctor of Gambling,” has written several gambling strategy books over the years, all for Cardoza Publishing.
 Jensen’s work has covered slot machines, video poker, blackjack, and of course, roulette.

-Of course, like most roulette writers, Jensen can’t help but indulge in the infamous systems discussion that sells copies, but does little to help readers actually improve their profit margins.
-Along with general reviews on the concepts of biased wheel play and ball tracking, which are technically possible to employ but seldom used today, Jensen exposes readers to basic betting systems like the Martingale, the D’Alembert, the Labouchere, and several variations.
+Of course, like most roulette writers, Jensen can’t help but indulge in the discussion of the infamous system that sells copies but does little to help readers improve their profit margins.
+Along with general reviews on biased wheel play and ball tracking concepts, which are technically possible to employ but seldom used today, Jensen exposes readers to basic betting systems like the Martingale, the D’Alembert, the Labouchere, and several variations.

 Jensen even touches on various cheating techniques, such as past posting, bouncing pads, wiggly frets, manual ball tripping, magnetic tripping, wearable computer/radio setups.

 Overall, Secrets of Winning Roulette is best considered as two separate books.
 In the first ten chapters, you’ll find essential roulette knowledge, but the final seven chapters contain nothing but debunked betting systems and surefire ways to get yourself banned from most major casinos.

 Get the Edge at Roulette: How to Predict Where the Ball Will Land!

 Christopher Pawlicki (2001)